State Surplus Property Auctions for Municipalities to Purchase

 Answer: PublicSurplus.com is an auction website specifically for government agencies to sell their surplus property.

-I already registered but I didn’t put my municipality’s name in my profile.
+How do I make changes to my profile?
+Something changed, or I already registered but I didn’t put my municipality’s name in my profile.
 How can I change my profile to reflect it?

 - Log In to Public Surplus Opens in a new window